vinodini11/VSDSquadron-Mini---INTERN/README.md

 # TASK 2

-o Create a simple C code for the "Crafting a Digital Clock Divider Circuit" project, then use the RISC-V compiler to analyze assembly code instructions.
+**Create a simple C code for the "Crafting a Digital Clock Divider Circuit" project, then use the RISC-V compiler to analyze assembly code instructions.**

 A circuit known as a clock cycle divider receives an input clock signal and outputs a clock signal with a frequency that is a fraction of the input frequency.
 This is frequently used to lower the clock signal frequency for different components in digital circuitry.